ABDULLAHUMAR020703/AttendanceApp-SupaBase/docs/SYSTEM_ARCHITECTURE.md

 ### Common Issues

 **1. "Missing or insufficient permissions" error:**
-- **Cause**: Firestore security rules are blocking access
+- **Cause**: Row Level Security (RLS) policies are blocking access
-- **For Username Login**: Rules must allow queries (`allow list`) before authentication
+- **For Username Login**: Policies must allow queries before authentication
-- **For Email Login**: Rules must allow authenticated users to read their own document
+- **For Email Login**: Policies must allow authenticated users to read their own data
-- **Solution**: Update Firestore security rules to include `allow list: if true;` and proper read permissions
+- **Solution**: Update RLS policies or use Service Role Key for backend operations
-- See `docs/FIREBASE_SETUP.md` for complete security rules
+- See `SETUP.md` for complete RLS policy setup

 **2. "User not found" error:**
-- **For Username Login**: User doesn't exist in Firestore `users` collection
+- **For Username Login**: User doesn't exist in PostgreSQL `users` table
-- **For Email Login**: User exists in Firebase Auth but Firestore document is missing
+- **For Email Login**: User exists in Supabase Auth but PostgreSQL record is missing
 - **Solution**:
-  - Check if user exists in both Firebase Authentication AND Firestore
+  - Check if user exists in both Supabase Authentication AND PostgreSQL
-  - Run migration script if Firestore is empty: `npm run migrate-users`
+  - Run migration script if database is empty: `scripts/create-users-supabase.js`
   - Users must exist in BOTH places for login to work

 **3. "User data not found" error:**
-- **Cause**: User authenticated successfully in Firebase Auth, but Firestore document doesn't exist
+- **Cause**: User authenticated successfully in Supabase Auth, but PostgreSQL record doesn't exist
-- **Solution**: Create the Firestore document with the user's UID as document ID
+- **Solution**: Create the PostgreSQL record with the user's UID in the `uid` field
-- This happens when users are created in Firebase Auth but not in Firestore
+- This happens when users are created in Supabase Auth but not in PostgreSQL

 **4. "Invalid password" error:**
-- Password is stored in Firebase Auth (hashed)
+- Password is stored in Supabase Auth (hashed)
 - Cannot retrieve original password
-- Use Firebase Console to reset password
+- Use Supabase Dashboard to reset password

-**5. Empty Firestore Database:**
+**5. Empty PostgreSQL Database:**
 - **Username Login**: Will fail immediately with "Invalid username or password"
-- **Email Login**: Will authenticate in Firebase Auth, but fail when reading Firestore with "User data not found"
+- **Email Login**: Will authenticate in Supabase Auth, but fail when reading PostgreSQL with "User data not found"
-- **Solution**: Populate Firestore using migration script or create users through the app
+- **Solution**: Populate database using migration script or create users through the app

 **6. Ticket not routing to manager:**
 - Verify manager exists with correct `role: "manager"`